 Want to see want our clients say?Browse our Client Feedback

 These red sandstone mountains are home to a number of less known rock churches.
-As with the trekking in Wollo, the communities own and operate simple guesthouses and receive 55% of the income (ex VAT) for their services.
+The communities own and operate simple guesthouses and receive 55% of the income (ex VAT) for their services.
 Guests are guided through the mountains by specially trained guides from Adigrat, with their bags carried on donkeys.
 Each guesthouse has accommodation for six guests in three rooms, a roof top terrace, a simple eco-toilet and wash facilities.
 The communities cook simple but tasty food along with coffee and tea, while bottled drinks – water, beer and soft drinks are available for purchase.

 Please note that visits to the churches in this area, as all over the country, are dependent upon the priests being available and willing, and the programme of the churches themselves.
 However where the church is linked to a community where you stay there is a good chance that a visit can be arranged especially if they are given some notice.